Cookies & personal data

 eNPS (Employee Net Promoter Score)(eNPS)

-An employee loyalty index.
-Measured by a single question: 'How likely are you to recommend our company as an employer?
-(0–10).'
-Promoters (9–10) minus Critics (0–6) = eNPS.
-Benchmark: >20 is good, >50 is excellent.
+Employee loyalty index measured by one question: 'How likely would you recommend our company as an employer?
+(0–10)'.
+Promoters (9–10) minus Detractors (0–6) = eNPS.
+Target: >20 is good, >50 is excellent.

 C